 The Board of Directors decides on the structure of the executive management and determines its powers and obligations.
-The Board of Directors supports the College of daily management in the realisation of its tasks and is prepared to challenge it constructively when appropriate.
+The Board of Directors supports the Executive Committee in the realisation of its tasks and is prepared to challenge it constructively when appropriate.